alexunderch/alexunderch.github.io/_posts/2026-07-21-better-together.md

 ## Collective escape

-> Remeber that it's just a proposition: artificially complicate the problem's structure to enrich the problem set.
+> Remember that it's just a proposition: artificially complicate the problem's structure to enrich the problem set.
 {: .prompt-tip }

 Let's commit to surprise move and move out of the comfort zone.
-Why am I so focues on Alife applications.
+Why am I so focused on Alife applications.
 Isn't it boring—just iterate your cellular automata and call this art?
 Bullshit.
 Artificial life gives sends us a hint: flocks, ant colonies, bacterial swarms, societies—agents don't usually learn in isolation.
 They're embedded in a collective.
 Here I can start waffling about equilibria and the problem structure.
 But not this time—we go for a different abstraction.

 Making problem multi-agent combinatory enriches the solution space.
 Usually, it's a problem we want to avoid.
 Not this time.
-Problem structure suits for sistributed optimisation over a shared landscape (the task space the aims to solve), where each agent (ant) is a noisy gradient sampler and the collective (colony) is a variance-reduction device.
+Problem structure suits for distributed optimisation over a shared landscape (the task space the aims to solve), where each agent (ant) is a noisy gradient sampler and the collective (colony) is a variance-reduction device.

 Let's illustrate the problem on the simplest example, Decentralised Stochastic Gradient Descent ([D-SGD](https://arxiv.org/abs/2306.00256)). [^3]

 We work with $n$ agents indexed by $i\in\{1, \ldots, n\}$.
 Each agent maintains local parameters $\theta^i\in\mathbb{R}^d, d>1$.
 The agents are arranged into a communication graph, an undirected graph $G=(V, E)$, where $V=\{1, \ldots, n\}$.
 Agents can observe each other iff $i, j\in V \to (i, j) \in E$.

-The system is equipped with a doubly stochatic Mixing (topology) Matrix $W \in \mathbb{R}^{n\times n}$ ($W\mathbf{1} = \mathbf{1}$, $W^\top\mathbf{1} = \mathbf{1}$, rows and colums sum to 1) that respects the graph topology: $W_{ij}=1$ iff $(i, j) \in E$ or $i=j$.
+The system is equipped with a doubly stochastic Mixing (topology) Matrix $W \in \mathbb{R}^{n\times n}$ ($W\mathbf{1} = \mathbf{1}$, $W^\top\mathbf{1} = \mathbf{1}$, rows and columns sum to 1) that respects the graph topology: $W_{ij}=1$ iff $(i, j) \in E$ or $i=j$.

 Each agent has a local scalar objective $f^i : \mathbb{R}^d \to \mathbb{R}$ (your favourite standard RL objective).
 The global objective is:
 $$